b-rand/b-rand.github.io/_pages/resume.md

 Responsibilities

 * Collaborate with Software Development Leadership and Development Staff on Cloud SaaS offerings
-* Propose and impliment new architecture to support Software Development efforts
+* Propose and implement new architecture to support Software Development efforts
 * Create, monitor, and troubleshoot service performance, availability, and exception based sensors
 * Automate tasks and processes across the organization with the use of PowerShell. e.g. Azure Cloud Infrastructure creation/configuration, API integrations, User Account Management, GDPR Compliance, Auditing
 * Correlate failures with bugs in code
-* Document, diagram, and shareout service infrastructrue with the organization
+* Document, diagram, and share out service infrastructure with the organization
-* Train and Mentor new additons to IT Staff
+* Train and Mentor new additions to IT Staff
 * Participate in SAFe program increment planning

 Skills